andrewjscott/data-representation-big-project/README.md

 The application is hosted on PythonAnywhere, which is the simpliest way to use it.
 Visit the website http://andrewjscott.pythonanywhere.com/ and follow the on screen instructions to log in.

 ## Clone Repository and run on Local Machine
 This repository can also be cloned and run locally.
-Ensure thatPython and MySQL are already installed on your machine.
+Ensure that Python and MySQL are already installed on your machine.
+Note that these instructions are for Windows.
+Some adaptations might be needed for users on Mac or Linux.

-1.
+1. Clone this repository by running the following code on your command line: ```git clone https://github.com/andrewjscott/data-representation-big-project.git```
+2. Navigate to the cloned folder and launch a virtual environment by first running the following: ```python -m venv venv``` and press return, and then run: ```.\venv\Scripts\activate.bat```
+3. Rename the file dbconfig_template.py to dbconfig.py and edit the file so that the host is "localhost", user, and password are set to the details of your MySQL, and database is set as project.
+Enter your NewsAPI key to this file also.
+If you do not have one, you can get one free from [the NewsAPI website](https://newsapi.org/).
+Enter any random string for the secret_key variable.
+4. Install the required modules by running the following code: ```pip install -r requirements.txt```
+5. Run the application with the following code: ```python application.py```
+6. The command line should tell you what url the server is now running on (e.g Running on http://127.0.0.1:5000/).
+Open this address using your web browser and follow the onscreen instructions to use the application.